gauravmeee/My_md_Notes/📚 More CourseWork/📕 OOPS/⭐⚡My_OOPS Cheat Sheet.md

 **Friend function** - > function that is not a member of a class but has access to its private and protected members.
 - Declared inside class using `friend` keyword.
 - Take  `object` as an argument. (to access its private member)
-- Can be declared inside of `private` section of the class
+- Can be also declared inside of `private` section of the class ⭐
 - It can be invoked without the help of object